 So, what should you do once you’ve harvested your flowers?

 - Dry Them: Using your dehydrator or on very low in your oven.
 Once completely dried, they will keep in a sealed container for a long time although probably best within 6 months to 1 year.
-This is great for potpourri, to use in the below recipes once lavender season has passed and adding into baking, bath salts or other recipes.
-Here is a link to the dehydrator that I use: Hamilton-Beach 32100C Food Dehydrator
+This is great for potpourri and to use in the below recipes once lavender season has passed and adding into baking, bath salts or other recipes.

 - Lavender Extract: Ultra simple, just stuff clean fresh (or you can use dried) flowers into a sterile mason jar, pour vodka over to cover and store in fridge place for 2 weeks flipping jar over every day or two.
 If using fresh lavender, you must refrigerate it while steeping and strain it out so that it doesn’t go bad, if using dried, you don’t need to store it in the fridge and can let it steep longer if you like.

 - Lavender Syrup: For my recipe I used 3 cups sugar, 1 1/2 c water and 6 tbsp fresh lavender flowers.
 Heat on medium until boiling and then turn down and simmer 10 more minutes.
 Let cool slightly and then strain into sterile mason jars or other glass bottles and refrigerate.
 Strained well, this will keep a couple of months in your refrigerator.
 This is crazy good and is great in alcoholic and non-alcoholic drinks alike as well as in baking (shortbread, cheesecake…), ice cream and more.
 For a fresh take on the classic Champagne cocktail using this syrup, try my Lavender french 75 below and for a non-alcoholic treat check out my girl Jenna’s Lavender Latte Recipe over on her health and wellness blog, The Nourished Vibe-Yummm!